Microcement Flooring

 Microcement vs Epoxy Flooring: Which Is Better for Your Project?

 If you are comparing floor finishes, microcement and epoxy probably both came up.
 They are both seamless, both durable, and both popular in commercial and residential settings.
-But they look, feel, and perform very differently.
+But they look, feel, cost, and perform very differently.

 Here is a clear breakdown so you can recommend the right one — or choose it for your own project.